-From the purple Phil Mitchell potato baby that was handed to me four years ago as I embarked on this crazy motherhood adventure, through to years one, two and three – this one has been our most challenging yet as Arlo crash landed and we all adjusted to being a family of four.
+From the purple Phil Mitchell potato baby that was handed to me four years ago as I embarked on this crazy motherhood adventure, through to years one, two and three and Sofia turns 4.
+This one has been our most challenging yet as Arlo crash landed and we all adjusted to being a family of four.

 So what have I learnt this year?